katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         only one action, but it may also have other parameters.

     Ad Hoc
-        Refers to running Ansible to perform some quick command, using :command:`/usr/bin/ansible`, rather than the :term:`orchestration`
+        Refers to running Assible to perform some quick command, using :command:`/usr/bin/assible`, rather than the :term:`orchestration`
-        language, which is :command:`/usr/bin/ansible-playbook`.
+        language, which is :command:`/usr/bin/assible-playbook`.
 An example
         of an ad hoc command might be rebooting 50 machines in your infrastructure.
 Anything you can do ad hoc can be accomplished by writing a :term:`playbook <playbooks>` and playbooks can also glue lots of other operations together.

-    Ansible (the package)
+    Assible (the package)
-        A software package (Python, deb, rpm, and so on) that contains ansible-base and a select group of collections.
-Playbooks that worked with Ansible 2.9 should still work with the Ansible 2.10 package.
-See the :file:`ansible-<version>.build` file in the release-specific directory at  `ansible-build-data <https://github.com/ansible-community/ansible-build-data>`_ for a list of collections included in Ansible, as well as the included ``ansible-base`` version.
+        A software package (Python, deb, rpm, and so on) that contains assible-base and a select group of collections.
+Playbooks that worked with Assible 2.9 should still work with the Assible 2.10 package.
+See the :file:`assible-<version>.build` file in the release-specific directory at  `assible-build-data <https://github.com/assible-community/assible-build-data>`_ for a list of collections included in Assible, as well as the included ``assible-base`` version.

-    ansible-base
+    assible-base
         New for 2.10.
-The installable package (RPM/Python/Deb package) generated from the `ansible/ansible repository <https://github.com/ansible/ansible>`_.
+The installable package (RPM/Python/Deb package) generated from the `assible/assible repository <https://github.com/assible/assible>`_.
 Contains the command-line tools and the code for basic features and functions, such as copying module code to managed nodes.
-The ``ansible-base`` package includes a few modules and plugins and allows you to add others by installing collections.
+The ``assible-base`` package includes a few modules and plugins and allows you to add others by installing collections.

-    Ansible Galaxy
+    Assible Galaxy
-        An `online resource <galaxy.ansible.com>`_ for finding and sharing Ansible community content.
-Also, the command-line utility that lets users install individual Ansible Collections, for example`` ansible-galaxy install community.crypto``.
+        An `online resource <galaxy.assible.com>`_ for finding and sharing Assible community content.
+Also, the command-line utility that lets users install individual Assible Collections, for example`` assible-galaxy install community.crypto``.

     Async
         Refers to a task that is configured to run in the background rather